- City Officials

 Building a Better Long Beach

-New and Improved Development Permit Center Opening Soon
+New Development Permit Center Opening on Tuesday, July 30

 We’re moving!
-Be sure to visit us at the new Long Beach City Hall in late July 2019 for all of your permitting needs.
+Be sure to visit us at the new Long Beach City Hall located at 411 W. Ocean Blvd., 2nd Floor, for all of your permitting needs!

 Ladder Safety Requirements